marcel-dempers/docker-development-youtube-series/course/content/operating-systems/linux/monitoring/cpu/README.md

 Common scenarios where CPU usage interpretations may lead to misdiagnosis include:

-When CPU overall CPU usage is low, applications or systems can still be slow if there are other bottlenecks </br>
+When overall CPU usage is low, applications or systems can still be slow if there are other bottlenecks </br>

 <u>For example:</u>